-- Verify the qualified tax status of the minister.
-Does the minister meet the tests found on pages 14-19? - Verify the qualified nature of the minister's services, e.g., administering sacraments; conducting religious worship; performing management responsibilities for a church, a denomination, or an integral agency of a
+Verify the qualified tax status of the minister.
+Does the minister meet the tests found on pages 14-19?

 It is the responsibility of the church not the minister-to determine if an individual qualifies as a minister in the eyes of the IRS and, therefore, qualifies for a housing designation.
 Simply being ordained, licensed, or commissioned is not enough to qualify for this status.